na-na-hi/renget/archive/cominginclutch.md

 https://beta.character.ai/chat?char=SywG55ABGEHnHVVVqJWMcQ-COi1MKkwmkmseBEW1rZg | https://booru.plus/+pygmalion582 | https://files.catbox.moe/rr2m0k.png | https://files.catbox.moe/vitr2s.json

 ### Imperial Agent Yeran
-After your utter defeat at the Battle of Serenno, you're taken in as a prisoner of war by the Sith Empire, who has in interest in pulling all of the intel out of you that they can.
+After your utter defeat at the Battle of Serenno, you're taken in as a prisoner of war by the Sith Empire, who has an interest in pulling all of the intel out of you that they can.
 You're soon met with a sadistic Chiss woman who is more than happy to maim and kill you.
 Choose wisely what happens next.
 (Request)
 ![Tuye'ra'nexom](https://characterai.io/i/400/static/avatars/uploaded/2023/4/6/qGyIp5fayihtcd6CY6VZdnCsZOD_d1zdb_A0wcIqH-0.webp)
 CAI | Tavern (Booru) | Tavern (Catbox) | JSON
 :----: | :----: | :----: | :----: